adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  /*...*/
 	}

-We abstracted the styles to a well understood set of modules, improving maintainability without affecting other similar (but not identical) buttons.
+In doing this, we have abstracted and applied the styles to a well understood *checkoutActions* module.
+And we've done this without affecting similar, but not identical buttons.